 The villains of Atlas Shrugged are aiming to create an effectively dystopian America, but the country collapses on them because they lack both charisma and competence.
 Towards the end, one of the villains insinuates that the decimation of children and the elderly might be in order to prevent starvation for the rest of the people.

 The 1907 novel The Lord of the World by Msgr.
 Robert Hugh Benson shows Western civilization as having turned into a socialist, technologically-advanced society that persecutes those still clinging to religion and individualism, and attempts to stamp out Christianity once and for all.
 This is brought to a head with the arising of the Anti-Christ...

-Allie Condie's Matched series takes place in The Society, where you are "matched" with your optimum partner for marriage and having children, the only person you're allowed to persue a romantic relationship with.
-The Society decides everything from what you eat and where you work, to how many kids you can have and when you'll die.
-People declared Aberations are treated as 2nd class citizens.
+Allie Condie's Matched series takes place in The Society, where you are "matched" with your optimum partner for marriage and having children, the only person you're allowed to pursue a romantic relationship with.
+The Society decides everything from what you eat and where you work, to when you can have kids and when you'll die.
+People declared Aberrations are treated as 2nd class citizens.

 The Delirium Series is set in a future America where love is considered a disease and every citizen has to be "cured" via brain surgery at eighteen.

 In Divergent the city of Chicago has split into five factions based on the virtue they believe needs to held up to stop society falling into ruin again.
 Everyone who turns sixteen must take a test to see which faction they best fit into, and those who fail the initiation or refuse to join become homeless.
 Anyone who is considered Divergent is hunted down for threatening the system.